juliesymons/juliesymons/GettingStarted.md

 The feedback operator, `<==`, is a special *operator*.
 It is used to evolve state within a computation.
 This is essential for learning and adaptation.
 Like a state machine, each step of computation reads input data (sensors) to produce new outputs (actuators) and update its internal state (using the feedback operator).
 The update happens at the end of each step.

-The following tutorial examples demonstrate the use of the feedback operator: `Counter.scala`, `BackgroundSubtraction.scala`, and `ActuatorExample.scala`.
+The following tutorial examples demonstrate the use of the feedback operator: [Counter.scala](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/fields/Counter.scala), [BackgroundSubtraction.scala](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/cogio/BackgroundSubtraction.scala), and [ActuatorExample.scala](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/libcog\ActuatorExample.scala).

 ### User-defined GPU Operators

 The CCT Toolkit is optimized for writing massiely-parallel programming on GPUs without the need to write low-level GPU kernels in CUDA or OpenCL.
 While there are many built-in operators already provided, there may still be other computations required that cannot be expressed by combining existing operators.
 For this the CCT Toolkit provides the capability for user-defined GPU operators through its *GPUOperators* API. *GPUOperators* provides a high-level, domain-specific language (DSL) for writing GPU kernels.
 This facility is recommended for more advanced users who have some familiarity with GPU hardware architecture and perofrmance issues.

-*GPUOperators* is described in a separate document, *The Cog GPU Operator External Reference Specification*. **add link**
+*GPUOperators* is described in a separate document, *User-defined GPU Opererars* document available [here](https://github.com/hpe-cct/cct-core/tree/master/doc/UserGPUOperators.docx).

 ### User-defined CPU Operators

 The operators covered so far are compiled to execute on GPUs or some other multi-core compute resources.
 Some computations are more suited for execution on the CPU.
 Custom CPU operators can be written using the `Operator` class.
 Although this adds flexibility, custom operators can be a performance bottleneck since that may not parallelize well on a CPU.
-These are described in the "User-defined operators" section of the [CCT programming guide] (http://hpe-cct.github.io/docs/CogProgrammingTutorial_4_1.pdf).
+These are described in the "User-defined operators" section (4.17) of the [CCT programming guide] (http://hpe-cct.github.io/docs/CogProgrammingTutorial_4_1.pdf).

 ## Compute Graph